sdx-workshop/sdx-submissions/paper.md

 The evaluation metrics we used are SI-SDR and SDR improvements (SI-SDRi and SDRi) over the mixture.
 We calculated the metrics with the `asteroid` [@asteroid] package.
 The number of diffusion steps were set to 100 for all the experiments.
-The segment size for autoregressive sampling was the same as the training data, i.e. 131072 samples.
+The segment size for auto-regressive sampling was the same as the training data, i.e. 131072 samples.
 We tested different overlap ratios for sampling.
 Generall speaking, the more overlap the better the results, but the sampling time also increases.
 We choose 75% overlap as a good trade-off between the performance and the sampling time.